Annapolis

 Cultural Sites

-Thurgood Marshall Monument, Matthew Henson Plaque and Banneker-Douglass Museum are highlights
+The Thurgood Marshall Monument, Banneker-Douglass Museum, and Arctic explorer Matthew Henson Plaque are highlights

 Highland Beach

-Sons of Frederick Douglass were members of the Massachusetts 54th Colored Troops before founding this Black Town
+Frederick Douglass’ sons were Massachusetts 54th Colored soldiers before founding this Black Town

 Heritage Sites

-Kunta Kinte Plaque & Alex Haley Memorial honors the Roots ancestors of Alex Haley
+Kunta Kinte Plaque & Alex Haley Memorial honors the ancestors of Roots author Alex Haley

 Attractions

-US Naval Academy, City Dock & Main Street, plus Maryland State Archives to research family history
+Visit the U.S. Naval Academy, Main Street, City Dock, and Maryland State Archives to research ancestry

-For more insights and travel tips visit Maryland Tourism, https://www.visitmaryland.org/
+For more insights and travel tips, visit Maryland Tourism at https://www.visitmaryland.org

 More U.S. CITY GUIDES